transparencia-mg/work-stefanini/docs/estorias_de_usuarios/07_validacao_de_dados_do_conjunto.md

-# Validação de dados do conjunto do recurso
+# Validação do conjunto de dados

 **Como** publicador, **eu quero**  validar os metadados do conjunto de dados  **para** que eu faça a publicação do mesmo no Portal.